g-clef/g-clef.github.io/index.md

 ## The obligatory blog

-Like a lot of tech folks, I've got a home lab.
+Like a lot of techies, I've got a home lab.
 It's not the biggest, fanciest lab, but it's mine.
-I recently rebuilt it, and I decided to start taking more notes on what I was doing in the interest of my own sanity, and to help people not make the same mistakes I did.
+I recently rebuilt it.
+While building it *this* time, I took notes on what I was doing.
+These notes were taken mostly for the sake of my own sanity, but I thought it might help people not make the same mistakes I did if they saw what I did.

 TLDR: my lab is 2 recycled Google search boxes running an lxd container cluster, with containers running docker (yo, dawg, I heard you like containers), postgres, ubuntu juju, and kubernetes, with a Drobo NAS holding all the persistent